byfernandatoledo/Multiplex_Air_Network/README.md

 ### MuxViz Setup
 - Install Microsoft R Open (v.
 4.0.2)
 - Install the MuxViz R package, that can be downloaded in: [MuxViz](https://github.com/manlius/muxViz), following the installation steps
-- Copy the dataset folders to the following directory:
+- Copy the dataset subfolders to the following directory:
 ```sh
 "C:/path_to/muxviz-master/gui-old/data"
 ```